Massage Therapy Schools in Maine

 Massage is increasingly accepted by the health care profession and the public as a legitimate form of alternative medicine.
 This is in part due to measurable positive effects of massage as demonstrated in clinical.
-Massage therapists in Maine earn an annual mean salary of approximately $40,280 as compared to the approximately $39,920 national annual mean salary.
+Massage therapists in Maine earn an annual average salary of approximately $48,340 as compared to the approximately $42,820 national annual salary.
 These salaries do not count tips many massage therapists receive through their work.

 Southwestern Maine is ranked third highest massage therapist employment in non-metropolitan areas in the nation by the U.S. Bureau of Labor Statistics.
 With sponsorship from physicians, hospitals and insurance companies, combined with a projected 20 percent increase in employment through 2020, this may be an ideal time to join the profession of massage therapy.